Code-Institute-Submissions/p2-bikers-world/README.md

 ## Deployment

 - The website is currently deployed on Github pages, and developed on AWS Cloud 9 IDE platform.
-Occasionally, I would perform some lightweight code edits to the code using Microsoft Visual Studio Code.
+Occasionally, I would perform some lightweight code edits using Microsoft Visual Studio Code.

 ### Steps deployment